 You may not realize it when you get behind the wheel, but driving — on its own — is a risky act.
 If you add cellphones, fatigue, and food in the equation, then the chance of an accident happening increases exponentially.
 That said, the above applies even more to fleet drivers, who spend many hours on the road, every day.

-Fortunately, fleet owners have all the means available to keep their fleet employees safe and focused. Βy implementing a fleet management system and an ongoing training program, they can protect their drivers, other drivers, and their fleet business from unfavorable situations; not to mention innocent bystanders.
+Fortunately, fleet owners have all the means available to keep their fleet employees safe and focused. Βy implementing a vehicle management system and an ongoing training program, they can protect their drivers, other drivers, and their fleet business from unfavorable situations; not to mention innocent bystanders.

 Now that you know how, don’t hesitate to bring a positive change; the ball is in your court!